(largest planet in the solar system)

 Jupiter is the largest planet in the solar system.

-Jupiter's surface has a surface feature known as the Great Red Spot (GRS),
+Jupiter has a surface feature called the Great Red Spot (GRS),

-a red region presumed to indicate a storm in its atmosphere's
+a visible red region presumed to be a storm in its atmosphere;

-such a spot was first observed in 1665 and has been continuously
+such a spot was first observed in 1665 and it has been continuously

-monitored since 1830, seemingly a storm that lasts for centuries.
+monitored since 1830, apparently a storm that lasts for centuries.